hyuckkim/vp_kr/readme.md

 1/9 베타
-- General :"Work has begun on..." notification when a production queue shift happens now includes the name of the city
+- General : "Work has begun on..." notification when a production queue shift happens now includes the name of the city

 2/4 베타